Basic income experiment

 - Video record of the event 4.4.2019 (in English)

 - Video record of the event 8.2.2019 (in English)

-Evaluation study of the basic income experiment is underway
+Evaluation study of the basic income experiment

 A more extensive research report on the first year of the experiment will be completed in spring 2019.
 Results for the entire experiment will become available in spring 2020.

 The analysis will include both a register-based study and a phone survey among members of the experimental group and the control group.